Drugs & Medications - GlycoLax oral

 If your doctor has directed you to use this medication, remember that he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Inform your doctor immediately if you have excessive number of bowel movements, persistent diarrhea, severe or persistent stomach/adbominal pain, bloody stools, or rectal bleeding while using this medication.
+Inform your doctor right away if you have excessive number of bowel movements, persistent diarrhea, severe or persistent stomach/abdominal pain, bloody stools, or rectal bleeding while using this medication.

 A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.